École doctorale : SEVAB

 Financement : Centre National de la Recherche Scientifique (CNRS)

-Titre : Social learning and conformity in humans and D. melanogaster.
+Titre en anglais : Social learning and conformity in Humans and D. melanogaster.

-Résumé : Social learning encompasses all the distinct ways an individual learns from others and has already been identified in a many non-human vertebrate and invertebrate species.
-Conformity, the disproportionate copying of the most common trait in a group, has emerged as a major driver in the emergence of culture.
-In this interdisciplinary thesis, I study social learning and conformity in both humans and Drosophila melanogaster, to (1) build a better understanding of these phenomena across species; (2) find commonalities and differences between these two species ; (3) help elucidate the nature of human conformity and (4) contribute to reconciling the distinct approaches from different disciplines.
+Résumé en anglais : Social learning encompasses all the distinct ways an individual learns from others and has already been identified in many non-human vertebrate and invertebrate species.
+Conformity, the disproportionate copying of the most common trait in a group, has come to the fore as a major driver in the emergence of culture.
+In this interdisciplinary thesis, I study social learning, conformity and related processes in both humans (Homo sapiens, Chapter I) and the fruit fly (Drosophila melanogaster, Chapter II), to (1) build a better understanding of these phenomena across species; (2) find commonalities and differences between these two species; (3) help elucidate the nature of human conformity and (4) contribute to reconciling the distinct approaches from different disciplines.

-Mots-clés : Social learning ; social information ; conformity ; mate-copying ; mate choice.
+Mots-clés en anglais : Social learning ; humans ; Drosophila ; Conformism ; Culture ; Behavior.